Daylight Savings Time is here, which means its dark again at 6am, just when we were getting used to waking with the sun.

 The concert is in the Garrison Theater and begins at 3pm.
 Admission is free.
 Attendees are invited to bring canned goods to donate to the West End Hunger Project: SOVA Center.

-Garrison Theater
+Garrison Theater_________________________

 Scripps College